 Once your new programme is formally approved by the Programme Approval Committee, you should seek to market and promote your programme effectively to ensure you meet your recruitment targets in year one of operation.

-You will need to undertake the following actions with your College/School Marketing Team:
+You will need to undertake the following actions with your Faculty/School Marketing Team:

 - Promote your programme on open days and at recruitment fairs as required.

 In exceptional circumstances, the Programme Management Board may approve for the marketing of new proposals ‘subject to approval’ and recruit students.
 All offers will be made subject to the programme being finally approved by the University.
 Any students holding offers for programmes which are not approved will be offered alternative programmes, although this approach does not provide the best service to applicants and the University seeks to minimise any programmes proposed for development that are not likely to complete the full approval process.

 It is preferable to ensure that programme developments are planned and approved sufficiently far in advance to permit a full marketing and recruitment cycle to be conducted prior to the first planned intake of students.
 There is a demonstrable negative impact on recruitment if students are not assured that programmes will actually run.

 N.B.
 This approach is for use in exceptional circumstances only and can put the University at risk if not carefully managed.

 Please see the Programme Development Timeline for further information on the ideal development cycle.